marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   Calls to functions that have no observable effects on the state of the program other than to return a value may lend themselves to optimizations such as common subexpression elimination.
-Declaring such functions with the :option:`pure` attribute allows GCC to avoid emitting some calls in repeated invocations of the function with the same argument values.
+Declaring such functions with the :gcc-attr:`pure` attribute allows GCC to avoid emitting some calls in repeated invocations of the function with the same argument values.

-  The :option:`pure` attribute prohibits a function from modifying the state of the program that is observable by means other than inspecting the function's return value.
-However, functions declared with the :option:`pure` attribute can safely read any non-volatile objects, and modify the value of objects in a way that does not affect their return value or the observable state of the program.
+  The :gcc-attr:`pure` attribute prohibits a function from modifying the state of the program that is observable by means other than inspecting the function's return value.
+However, functions declared with the :gcc-attr:`pure` attribute can safely read any non-volatile objects, and modify the value of objects in a way that does not affect their return value or the observable state of the program.